JurisProject/juris-publications/Sections/11 - The Reputation System.md

 **\(3\)** Earning Rep legitimately should be straightforward, although difficult.

-_Straightforward:_ Knowledge of the repchain's implementation is neither necessary nor advantageous for earning Rep.
+_Straightforward:_ Knowledge of the Reputation System's implementation is neither necessary nor advantageous for earning Rep.

 _Legitimate:_ An individual who, using a single identity, is committed to resolving smart contract disputes through the fair and impartial application of knowledge and judgment, is **earning Rep legitimately**.